specta-rs/tauri2/TAURI_PROPOSAL.md

 However it takes the schema first approach, as opposed to Tauri Specta's code-first approach.

-Tauri bindgen uses `.wit` files as the source of truth for the types in Rust and, as opposed to your Rust code.
-Both approaches have their place but I personally prefer the easy of use of not needing to maintain `.wit` files.
+Tauri bindgen uses `.wit` files as the source of truth for the types in Rust and Typescript, as opposed to your Rust code.
+I think both approaches have their place in different sources of Tauri applications.

 ## Why not a `tauri` feature on Specta?